Fisker Karma: Production and delivery

 Fisker Automotive and Valmet Automotive reached agreement in 2008 to manufacture the Karma in Uusikaupunki, Finland, with the final assembly contract signed by both parties on November 13, 2008.

 In 2008 Fisker Automotive began accepting pre-orders in the United States, and Europe and initially scheduled sales of its Karma PHEV by the fourth quarter of 2009 in the United States, and starting in 2010 in Europe.
 In 2009 Henrik Fisker reported 1,300 orders for the Karma.
 Henrik Fisker showed the first production model Karma at the 2010 Paris Motor Show.
 In July 2011, Fisker stated that it had received 3,000 pre-orders and that the plug-in hybrid was sold out until early 2012.

-After re-scheduling the Karma market launch to September 2010, and missing its target to build 70 to 100 test cars in 2010, production began in July 2011, and the two first deliveries took place in the United States during the same month.
+After rescheduling the Karma market launch to September 2010, and missing its target to build 70 to 100 test cars in 2010, production began in July 2011, and the two first deliveries took place in the United States during the same month.
 The Valmet plant in Finland began production with five cars a week.
 By December 2011 the production rate was 25 units a day.
 Production was suspended in November 2012 due to financial difficulties, with about 2,450 Karmas built since 2011.
 As a result of flash floods caused by Hurricane Sandy in October 2012, 16 Karmas caught fire and another 330 units were lost when an entire shipment from Europe was flooded while being parked at Port Newark–Elizabeth Marine Terminal.

 Deliveries to retail customers in the U.S. began in November 2011.
 In the United States the first vehicles were sold for US$95,900 for the basic model, and US$109,850 for the top model.
 In December 2011 prices were raised to US$102,000 for the base EcoStandard model, and US$116,000 for the top model, the EcoChic.